Job for the future Agronomists, Consultants, and Agricultural Specialists

 Main tasks

-• Apply the regulatory framework to agricultural activities.
+- Apply the regulatory framework on agricultural activities.

-• Prepare and conduct information sessions, consultations, and presentations for agricultural operations.
+- Prepare and conduct information sessions, consultations, and presentations for farmers and their consultants.

 Formation